5 men arrested in deadly stabbing in Dededo; victim identified as father of three

 Shapucy was arrested in 2014 on charged of aggravated assault, rioting, use of a deadly weapon in the commission of a felony, disorderly conduct, and resisting arrest.

-Joe was arrested in 2015 on charged of rioting, criminal mischief, use of a felony in commission of a felony, public drunkenness, disorderly conduct, and jurisdiction over an adult.
+Joe was arrested in 2015 on charges of rioting, criminal mischief, use of a weapon in commission of a felony, public drunkenness, disorderly conduct, and jurisdiction over an adult.